mgrman/BlazorWith3d/README.md

     - should use pre-rendered images
     - mainly as otherwise it is hard to render depth

 ### Prio 1 (stretch goals)

-- generate typescript interface API to implement as check so binaryApi and directInterop can share implementation
-    - also generate the code on blazor side to invoke and get callbacks

 - render screen in unity and stream to blazor for debug mode